MachineAcuity/isomorphic-material-relay-starter-kit/README.md

+# Isomorphic Material Relay Starter Kit

-# This project is superseded by [UniversalRelayBoilerplate](https://github.com/codefoundries/UniversalRelayBoilerplate)
+**This project is no longer developed and is superseded by [UniversalRelayBoilerplate](https://github.com/codefoundries/UniversalRelayBoilerplate)**.

 The Isomorphic Material Relay Starter Kit started from humble beginnings and initially the title represented properly what it was.
 However, over the course of time, several things happened: